top of page

 Randy also serves as the Alliance Government Relations Committee of Excellence (GRACE) co-chairperson.

-Alliance Board Treasurer
+Alliance Interim Treasurer

 (Term Ends 6/30/25)